It’s time to get back to the future.

 Because of this status quo, where the source of truth for designers is pixels and the source of truth for developers is code, most people believe that we need to “bridge the gap” between design and development; but I believe that the distance between design and development should be zero.

-Figmatic will start by releasing design automation plugins for Figma which solve common time wasting tasks faced inside any design team, followed by solving much bigger and more complex problems beyond those.
+We will start by releasing design automation plugins for Figma which solve common time wasting tasks faced inside any design team, followed by solving much bigger and more complex problems beyond those.
+We want to build the best premium Figma plugins to solve important problems that very few people seem to be working on.

 I am very optmistic that a much needed new future can be achieved, and I'm excited about the years ahead as we work towards our mission of reducing the distance between and design and development to zero.